SHORT INTRODUCTION for Presentations

 Board-certified since 1995, Elissa Scalise Powell, CG®, CGLSM, is a western Pennsylvania researcher and co-director of the Genealogical Research Institute of Pittsburgh (GRIP).
 She also is the course coordinator for “Genealogy as a Profession” at the Institute for Genealogy and Historical Research (IGHR) in Athens, Georgia, author of two chapters in the 2018 Professional Genealogy book, and 2017 APG Professional Achievement Award winner.

-Elissa Scalise Powell, CG®, CGLSM, a western Pennsylvania researcher for over 30 years, is the co-director of the Genealogical Research Institute of Pittsburgh (GRIP), and “Genealogy as a Profession” Course Coordinator at the Institute of Genealogy and Historical Research (IGHR).
-She was an instructor and module creator for Boston University’s Genealogical Research Certificate program 2008-2016.
-She was the mentor for ProGen Study’s first and 25th groups and author of two chapters in the 2018 Professional Genealogy book.
+Elissa Scalise Powell, CG®, CGLSM, a western Pennsylvania researcher for over 30 years, is the co-director of the Genealogical Research Institute of Pittsburgh (GRIP), and “Genealogy as a Profession” course Coordinator since 2007 at the Institute of Genealogy and Historical Research (IGHR).
+She was an instructor and module creator for Boston University’s Genealogical Research Certificate program (2008-2016).
+She was the mentor for ProGen Study’s 1st, 25th and 50th groups and author of two chapters in the 2018 Professional Genealogy: Preparation, Practice and Standards book.
 She was the course co-coordinator of the AG/CG Preparation Course at the 2010 and 2013 Salt Lake Institute of Genealogy (SLIG) and was an instructor for the Virtual Institute of Genealogical Research (VIGR).
+She was honored with the Association of Professional Genealogists 2017 Professional Achievement Award for which she received multiple nominations.
 She is a regional and national speaker on such topics as Pennsylvania records, methodology, professional development, and society management.
-She was honored with the Association of Professional Genealogists 2017 Professional Achievement Award for which she received multiple nominations.

 An NSDAR member, she is also a lifetime member of the Ohio Genealogical Society; the Medina County Chapter, OGS; and the Baltzer Meyer Historical Society (Greensburg, PA) which was named for her ancestor.